-The structure of DAQ will be similar to recently modernized DAQ of the COMPASS experiment at CERN [394-400].
+The structure of DAQ will be similar to recently modernized DAQ of the COMPASS experiment at CERN [398-404].
 The COMPASS DAQ extensively uses logical programmable integrated circuits FPGA at different levels of the system.
 This allows one to handle large data streams with minimal latency and provides very good flexibility.
 Unlike the COMPASS experiment, which uses the beam of the CERN SPS with a spill time structure, the SPD DAQ will deal with a continuous beam.

 The DAQ of SPD will operate in a free-running mode, when the readout is not controlled by a trigger system, but occurs with a fixed frequency.
 It requires all front-end electronics running in a self-triggered mode, and the readout happens synchronously with a common clock distributed by the precise timing system.
 All the data received between the acts of readout are accumulated in the memories implemented in the front-end electronics modules and are stored there until the next readout.
 The readout frequency value will be chosen depending on the detector rates and memory depths available in the front-end cards.
+The width of the time slice between the successive readouts should be much larger than the response time of the sub-detectors in order to minimize the probability of separating an event into two slices.